-Knee replacement surgeryis a procedure that decreases the pain and improves the quality of life.
-During total joint replacement surgery, the worn-out surfaces of the joint are removed/shaved off and replaced with implants.
+Knee replacement surgery also known as knee arthroplasty is a procedure that decreases the pain in knee joint and improves the quality of life.
+During knee replacement surgery, the worn-out surfaces of the knee joint are removed/shaved off and replaced with implants.
 The femoral (thigh bone) and tibial (leg bone) component is made up of a metal alloy that covers the end of these bones.
 The insert/spacer that is put between the two metal components serves as a cushion, a smooth gliding surface between the two.
 The patella (knee cap) is resurfaced with a special polyethylene.

 Knee replacement is of two main types: